ENCALADA LAB RESEARCH

-Two important questions in motor biology are: (1) what is the identity of all the different cargomotor complexes traveling in neurons? and (2) how is bidirectional transport regulated?
-We are studying these questions by focusing on identifying the structural and regulatory transport complexes that move vesicles carrying various cargoes including the normal mammalian prion protein (PrP ) and synaptic vesicle precursors in axons, and have identified the motor proteins involved in transport of these vesicles in neurons.
-We use computational particle tracking and quantitative image analyses, as well as biochemical and genetic approaches, to characterize the dynamics of cargo transport in neurons in mammalian and Caenorhabditis elegans systems.
+Two important questions in motor biology are: (1) what is the identity of all the different cargo-motor complexes traveling in axons? and (2) how is bidirectional transport regulated?
+We are studying these questions by focusing on identifying the structural and regulatory transport complexes that move vesicles carrying various cargoes including the normal mammalian prion protein (PrPC) and synaptic vesicle precursors in axons, and have identified the motor proteins involved in transport of these vesicles in neurons.
+We use computational particle tracking and quantitative image analyses, as well as biochemical, proteomic, and genetic approaches, to identify and characterize the dynamics of cargo transport in neurons in mammalian and Caenorhabditis elegans systems.
 Our lab is interested in identifying and characterizing signaling and other components that regulate the movement of vesicles and of misfolded protein aggregates involved in disease.
 With this knowledge we build models of intra-axonal transport regulation.

 The transthyretin amyloidoses are a related group of systemic degenerative diseases, wherein secretion of the transthyretin (TTR) tetramer from the liver followed by its dissociation, aberrant misfolding and aggregation causes proteotoxicity and degeneration of post-mitotic tissues including neurons.
 These diseases include Senile Systemic Amyloidosis (SSA), a highly under-diagnosed but common cardiovascular disease of the elderly, and Familial Amyloid Polyneuropathy (FAP).
 The peripheral and autonomic nervous systems, as well as the heart are compromised by TTR aggregation in humans, even though these tissues do not synthesize TTR.
 The mechanistic basis for this cell non-autonomous cytotoxicity as well as the TTR conformations involved, are unknown.
 Our laboratory has generated C. elegans TTR proteotoxicity models that exhibit TTR aggregation and compelling neuronal phenotypes relevant to human disease, and that point to specific cell non-autonomous targets of TTR toxicity.
 We use genetic, genomics, biochemistry, high-resolution in vivo live microscopy, and small molecule approaches to characterize the mechanisms of TTR neuronal toxicity.